The story of the Royal Society is the story of modern science.

 We published Isaac Newton’s Principia Mathematica, and Benjamin Franklin’s kite experiment demonstrating the electrical nature of lightning.
 We backed James Cook’s journey to Tahiti, reaching Australia and New Zealand, to track the Transit of Venus.
 We published the first report in English of inoculation against disease, approved Charles Babbage’s Difference Engine, documented the eruption of Krakatoa and published Chadwick’s detection of the neutron that would lead to the unleashing of the atom.

 The leading scientific lights of the past four centuries can all be found among the 8,000 Fellows elected to the Society to date.
-From Newton to Darwin to Einstein and beyond, pioneers and paragons in their fields are elected by their peers.
-Current Fellows include Jocelyn Bell Burnell, Richard Dawkins, Stephen Hawking and Tim Berners-Lee.
+From Newton to Darwin to Einstein, Hawking and beyond, pioneers and paragons in their fields are elected by their peers.
+Current Fellows include Jocelyn Bell Burnell, Sophie Wilson and Tim Berners-Lee.

 Over time, the criteria for, and transparency of election to the Fellowship became stricter, and Fellows were elected solely on the merit of their scientific work.
 The first female Fellows were elected in 1945 – Dorothy Hodgkin, elected in 1947, remains Britain’s only female Nobel Prize-winning scientist.